gwenty/pdiot-activity-tracker/README.md

 ```

 ## Changing the submodules
-1. Commit and push the changes in the submodule
+1. Commit and push the changes in the submodule (inside the app folder)
-2. Commit changes in the base directory (to track the updated submodule)
+2. Commit and push changes in the base directory (to track the updated submodule)